Preeti9764/PrescriptA-/README.md

    - Python (version 3.x)
    - pip (Python package installer)
    - Virtual environment (optional but recommended)
+   - preferred to use lightning ai for faster processing

 2. Install Python dependencies by running:
    ```